eegli/tinyparse/docs/reference/printing-arguments.md

 <!-- doctest: printing args, with decamelization -->

-Note that, when decamelization is enabled, the decamelized version is preferred to the original.
-Also, the `HelpOptions` is available
+Note that when decamelization is enabled, the decamelized version is preferred to the original.

 ```ts
 import { createParser } from '@eegli/tinyparse';